We understand that the IVF journey can be an emotional and stressful journey.

 Role of complementary treatments

 Discuss with your doctor should you wish to undergo complementary treatments during the IVF cycle.
 Acupuncture has been shown in certain studies to improve pregnancy rates when done in conjunction with the IVF cycle.
 Depending on your doctor’s instructions, it is possible to enjoy other activities in tandem with the treatments, such as massaging to assist in the relaxation, as well as participating in various forms of exercise.

 Switching up your nutrition and lifestyle

 It is important to establish optimal health prior to embarking on any fertility treatment.
-A balanced, healthy diet with regular exercise are key to optimising a couple’s chances of success.
+A balanced, healthy diet with regular exercise is key to optimising a couple’s chances of success.
 Women planning for pregnancy should ensure a daily intake of at least 4mg folate, which has been shown to reduce birth defects incidents affecting the brain, spinal cord and heart.
 Dietary sources rich in folate include a wide variety of vegetables, fruits, legumes, wholegrain bread and cereals.

 Men may require additional supplementation of minerals such as zinc and carnitine.
 For both men and women, iron and vitamin C are important in reducing the risk of anaemia.
 Talk to your doctor to understand the required intake of other vitamin and mineral supplements.

 The team at Mount Elizabeth Fertility Centre recommends that both parties should stop smoking and avoid alcohol.
 Smoking reduces the chances of a successful pregnancy, and may lead to an increased incidence of miscarriage, poorer response to medication prescribed during fertility treatments, damage to sperm DNA, and reduced sperm count.

 As the IVF journey may be an extensive and emotionally demanding one, it is essential to help and support each other.
 Giving up smoking is a great place to start.